Prostate Cancer Basics

-To date, two genes have been identified that predispose a man to prostate cancer.
+To date, two genes have been identified that can lead to prostate cancer.
 Experts estimate that the hereditary form of prostate cancer accounts for just 9 percent of all cases.

 - Diet.
-Research also suggests high dietary fat may be a contributing factor.
-The disease is much more common in countries in which meat and dairy products are dietary staples, compared with countries in which the basic diet consists of rice, soybean products, and vegetables.
+Research also suggests that a high-fat diet may lead to prostate cancer.
+The disease is much more common in countries in which meat and dairy products are commonly eaten, compared with countries in which the basic diet consists of rice, soybean products, and vegetables.

-- Sedentary lifestyle.
-You may be able to reduce your risk for prostate cancer by getting regular exercise and maintaining your optimal weight.
+- Inactive lifestyle.
+You may be able to reduce your risk for prostate cancer by getting regular exercise and maintaining your ideal weight.

 How is prostate cancer detected?

-The PSA test is believed to detect most prostate cancers.
-PSA is a protein secreted by the prostate into the bloodstream.
-Elevated levels of this antigen may indicate the presence of prostate cancer.
+The PSA test is believed to find most prostate cancers.
+PSA is a protein that the prostate secretes into the bloodstream.
+If a man has higher levels of this antigen, it may mean he has prostate cancer.

-If cancer is suspected, a prostate biopsy (removal of tiny pieces of prostate tissue) will be performed.
+If cancer is suspected, the doctor will perform a prostate biopsy (removal of tiny pieces of prostate tissue).
 By removing a tissue sample from the tumor and examining it, doctors can confirm or rule out a diagnosis of cancer and determine whether the disease has spread to other organs.

 What if prostate cancer is diagnosed?

-Fortunately, most prostate cancers have not spread at the time they are diagnosed, and the cancer is most often confined to the prostate gland.
+Fortunately, most prostate cancers have not spread at the time they are diagnosed, and the cancer is most often limited to the prostate gland.

-From the PSA levels and the Gleason Score, a treatment plan is devised.
-For men with a low risk of the cancer having spread outside the gland, staging studies such as bone scans and computed tomography scans are not needed.
-Men with cancer with a higher likelihood of spreading may require these staging studies to determine where the cancer may have spread.
+From the PSA levels and the Gleason Score, a treatment plan is created.
+For men with a low risk of the cancer spreading outside the gland, staging studies such as bone scans and computed tomography scans are not needed.
+Men who have cancer with a higher likelihood of spreading may need these staging studies to learn where the cancer may have spread.